Select Page

 Suite at the Vanderbilt Grace Hotel.

-Suite at the Vanderbilt Grace Hotel
+Suite at The Vanderbilt

-The Vanderbilt Grace has 33 rooms and luxury suites as well a spa, fitness center, billiards room and an indoor and outdoor pool.
+The Vanderbilt has 33 rooms and luxury suites as well a spa, fitness center, billiards room and an indoor and outdoor pool.
 We dropped off our belongings, ooh and aahed over our suite for a while, then took a tour of the hotel.
 There were dozens of fireplaces and cozy little nooks for reading and relaxing.

 The Billiards Room at the Vanderbilt Grace Hotel.

-The Billiards Room at the Vanderbilt Grace Hotel
+The Billiards Room at The Vanderbilt

 Cozy fireplace nook at the Vanderbilt Grace Hotel.

-Cozy fireplace nook at the Vanderbilt Grace Hotel
+Cozy fireplace nook at The Vanderbilt

 The outdoor pool and patio area would be much more welcoming on a warm and sunny day, but we could still appreciate the charm.